 The 10 filters in HAWK-I are listed in Table 5.
+Please note that if you are interested in using the narrow band filters, you should contact the ESO Support Department before the proposal submission deadline (https://support.eso.org).
 The filter curves as ascii tables can be retrieved from the hawki instrument page.